 While maybe not my personal idea of hygge, according to the book, hygge is something that a lot of people like to experience by going outside and playing in the snow, going skiing, sledding, hiking, etc… One of the first things that comes to mind is the nature study that you probably already do.
-If not, taking a formal “study break” and just getting outside to experiencing nature, both for fun and academic benefit is always a great idea.
+If not, take a formal “study break”.
+Just get outside and experiencing nature.
+This is a great idea, both for fun and academic benefit.

 Grab a notebook and some pencils and hit the backyard, park or nature trail.
 Sit under a tree, relax and draw some of the animals, trees and flowers that you see.
-I suppose it would be less hygge to pull out your smart phone and look things up, so maybe pack a field guide book for quick reference.
+I suppose it would be less hygge to pull out your smart phone and look things up.
+So maybe pack a field guide book for quick reference if you have one.
 Or use your phone… sparingly… we aren’t hygge purists!

 Gettin’ crafty with it…